 Also, taking into account the secure authentication mechanism used by IoT-based technologies and IoT identity, IoT may be considered as one of the tools to be used for combating counterfeiting.

-Bearing in mind all above, the testing of the IoT technologies/applications are becoming more important today, especially in terms of interoperability of the IoT devices and trust of the used IoT systems.I
+Bearing in mind all above, the testing of the IoT technologies/applications are becoming more important today, especially in terms of interoperability of the IoT devices and trust of the used IoT systems.

+In addition to traditional IoT applications, it is advisable to consider testing in areas in which the largest implementation of IoT-devices is observed:

+- Smart Sustainable Cities.

+- Wearable devices.

+- Industrial Internet of things (IIoT).

+- Network-based driving assistance for autonomous vehicles.

+- Flying networks based on Unmanned Aerial Vehicles.

+As a rule, in each of these areas there are different scenarios for connecting IoT-devices to the Internet, cloud platforms and remote services.
+In this regard, the consideration of issues of testing procedures of IoT-devices seems to be very relevant.

 Question